pfsense/docs/source/firewall/index.rst

 Firewall
 ********

-One of the primary purposes of pfSense is to act as a firewall, deciding which traffic to pass or block between networks.
+One of the primary purposes of pfSense® software is to act as a firewall, deciding which traffic to pass or block between networks.

 Managing Firewall Rules
 '''''''''''''''''''''''